-The Los Angeles Film School is approved for but does not currently participate in the California-based Cal Grant program due to our 3-year Cohort Default Rate being above the maximum threshold of 15%.
+The Los Angeles Film School does not currently participate in the California-based Cal Grant program due to our 3-year Cohort Default Rate being above the maximum threshold of 15%.
 Please refer to the "Cal Grant Manual" for specifics on policies and procedures pertaining to this state-based program.